All Episodes

 This drone strike thing didn't get announced that this memo was leaked.

-They were trying to well, somebody leaked it.
+They were trying to, well, somebody leaked it.

 I mean, it was probably purposefully, obviously, but they were still trying to keep this under wraps.

-I thought that had been done to, you know, I I've just been assuming too much.
+No, I've just been assuming too much.

-I Well, but Bush.
+Well, but Bush.

 See, here's the thing that gets me about this.

-It wasn't all that long ago at the New York Times and all the rest of the libs, and it was during the campaign, were praising Obama for personally picking the targets on the kill list.
+It wasn't all that long ago that the New York Times and all the rest of the libs, and it was during the campaign, were praising Obama for personally picking the targets on the kill list.

 Do you remember that?

-Obama and it w and and they were doing these stories to show us how brave and courageous and tough Obama is.
+Obama, and they were doing these stories to show us how brave and courageous and tough Obama is.

 He's not your typical liberal softy.